jonathan-vella/secure-networking-hackathon/challenges/Challenge-02.md

   - SQL server credentials Username and Password (`sqlServerUser`, `sqlServerPassword`)
   - Optionally provide an availability zone (`availabilityZone`)

-- In the ARM template the following parameters need to be specified for the web tier:
+- In the script the following parameters need to be specified for the web tier:
   - VNet and Subnet name (`virtualNetworkName`, `subnetName`)
   - App tier URL (`apiUrl`)
   - Optionally provide an availability zone (`availabilityZone`)